jalcoding8/Towers_of_Hanoi/README.md

 ###  ***Towers of Hanoi*** is an algorithm that solves a mathematical puzzle involving recursion.

-####  The thrust of the problem/project is to move a stack of size-descending disks from one of three rods, rod A, over to Rod C.
+####  The thrust of the problem/project is to move a stack of size-descending disks from one of three rods, rod A(left), over to Rod C(right).
   *  You can only move one disk at a time, starting with the top (smallest) disk on the stack.
+Stack logic (LIFO)
   *  All disks must be moved to Rod C and stacked with smallest disk on top descending to largest disk on bottom.
   *  The difficulty is that you cannot, in the process, stack a larger disk on top of a smaller disk.
   *  And you want to be efficient, executing the fewest moves possible.
-  *  This problem is completed in Python but can be done in JavaScript, Ruby, C++, etc...
+  *  This problem is completed in Python3 using recursion (can also be done iteratively), or in JavaScript, Ruby, C++, etc...

 ## Table of Contents
    *  README.md
-   *  resources
+   *  resources (css)
    *  LICENSE
    *  gitignore
    *  Images placed in root directory